Petersville Road Scenic Drive

 Mile 6: Moose Creek is a great stop for a picnic lunch and good berry picking toward summer's end.
 Check to see if there are any trout or grayling in the creek.
 Various points between mile 6 and mile 19 offer views of the Alaska Range and tundra lakes.
 Watch for swans, ducks, geese, moose and other Alaska wildlife.

 Mile 28-30: After passing by the closed-off buildings of the long-abandoned mining camp of Petersville, the road enters the spectacular Peters Creek Canyon.
 A one-lane road hugs one side of a deep gorge with waterfalls all around.
 Views of the Alaska Range complete the picture.

-Before entering the canyon, turn right onto the trail at the mouth of the canyon and hike to the top of the Peters Hills for some of the most phenomenal views of the Alaska Range featuring Mount McKinley, Mount Foraker and Mount Hunter, as well as stunning views of the Chugach and Talkeetna Mountains, the Matanuska-Susitna Valleys and much more.
+Before entering the canyon, turn right onto the trail at the mouth of the canyon and hike to the top of the Peters Hills for some of the most phenomenal views of the Alaska Range featuring Denali, Mount Foraker and Mount Hunter, as well as stunning views of the Chugach and Talkeetna Mountains, the Matanuska-Susitna Valleys and much more.
 Watch for migratory birds and small mammals early in the summer, and Ptarmigan and bears feeding on the berries later in the year.
 This is a great area to begin a mountain biking trek, as there are many rugged trails and roads in this region.

 Mile 32: Now entering the Petersville State Recreational Mining Area, an area set aside by the State of Alaska for the citizens to pan and mine for gold.
 If you don't know how, it's easy to learn and fun to do.
 This is also another outstanding area to camp.